 New York Law Protects Firefighters

-In NYC, firefighters are not eligible for workers compensation.
-Although this eliminates one avenue to recovering for injuries suffered on the job, it also opens up another: New York firefighters may sue their employer for negligence.
+In NYC, firefighters are not eligible for workers' compensation.
+Although this eliminates one avenue to recover for injuries suffered on the job, it also opens up another: New York firefighters may sue their employer for negligence.

 Of course, that is just one route to recovering damages for an injured firefighter.
 Depending on the circumstances, the injured firefighter may have a cause of action against one or more parties, including: